alteryx/compose/README.md

 We now have labels that are ready to use in [Featuretools](https://docs.featuretools.com/) to generate features.

-## Testing & Development
-The Feature Labs community welcomes pull requests.
-Instructions for testing and development are available here.

 ## Support

-The Feature Labs open source community is happy to provide support to users of Compose.
-Project support can be found in four places depending on the type of question:
+The Innovation Labs open source community is happy to provide support to users of Compose.
+Project support can be found in three places depending on the type of question:

 1. For usage questions, use [Stack Overflow](https://stackoverflow.com/questions/tagged/composeml) with the `composeml` tag.
-2. For bugs, issues, or feature requests start a Github [issue](https://github.com/FeatureLabs/compose/issues).
+2. For bugs, issues, or feature requests start a Github [issue](https://github.com/FeatureLabs/compose/issues/new).
 3. For discussion regarding development on the core library, use [Slack](https://featuretools.slack.com/messages/CKP6D0KUP).

 ## Citing Compose